AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-assets.md

 <a id="opIdAssets_Create Asset"></a>

 Creates a new asset.
-If the asset you are trying to create references an asset type (through the AssetTypeId property) and if the corresponding asset type has a metadata value with the same Id, then the name and SDS type code of the metadata value on the asset must be null.
+If the asset you are trying to create references an asset type (through the AssetTypeId property) and if the corresponding asset type has a metadata value with the same identifier, then the name and SDS type code of the metadata value on the asset must be null.
 If the asset type does not have metadata value with a corresponding Id, the name and SDS type code on the asset cannot be null.
 To support flexibility on creation and update, the following rules and behaviors are executed for metadata and stream references on a given asset when that asset is created from an asset type.

-### Request
+<h3>Request</h3>

 ```text
 POST /api/v1-preview/Tenants/{tenantId}/Namespaces/{namespaceId}/Assets/{assetId}
 ```

-#### Parameters
+<h4>Parameters</h4>

 `string assetId`
 <br/>Asset identifier<br/><br/>`string tenantId`
-<br/>Tenant identifier.<br/><br/><br/>`string namespaceId`
+<br/>Tenant identifier.<br/><br/>`string namespaceId`
-<br/>Namespace identifier.<br/><br/><br/>
+<br/>Namespace identifier.<br/><br/>

-### Request Body
+<h4>Request Body</h4>

 Asset to create<br/>